I am an amateur photographer with a passion for travel photography.

-Since the beginning of Covid 19, I have begun to create fine art using my travel photos and more unusual photos that I often take.
+Since the beginning of Covid 19, I have begun to create composite images using my travel photos and more unusual photos that I often take.
 The results look like paintings.
-Viewers are forced to look hard at the art and see that my vision of the subject is not what they would normally see.
+Viewers are forced to look hard at the image to understand what they are looking out and work out the story.

 Categories: Fine Art